itzgeebee/eCommerce_app/README.md

-# An eCommerce Website built with Flask
+# An eCommerce API built with Flask
 Hosted on Heroku at https://gadgehaven.herokuapp.com/
 ## GadgeHaven